Nuclear reactor: Nuclear accidents

-Three of the reactors at Fukushima I overheated, causing the coolant water to dissociate and led to the hydrogen explosions.
-This along with fuel meltdowns released large amounts of radioactive material into the air.
+Three of the reactors at Fukushima I overheated, causing the coolant water to dissociate and leading to the hydrogen explosions.
+This, along with fuel meltdowns, released large amounts of radioactive material into the air.

 Serious, though rare, nuclear and radiation accidents have occurred.
 These include the Windscale fire (October 1957), the SL-1 accident (1961), the Three Mile Island accident (1979), Chernobyl disaster (April 1986), and the Fukushima Daiichi nuclear disaster (March 2011).
 Nuclear-powered submarine mishaps include the K-19 reactor accident (1961), the K-27 reactor accident (1968), and the K-431 reactor accident (1985).

 Nuclear reactors have been launched into Earth orbit at least 34 times.
-A number of incidents connected with the unmanned nuclear-reactor-powered Soviet RORSAT especially Kosmos 954 radar satellite which resulted in nuclear fuel reentering the Earth's atmosphere from orbit and being dispersed in northern Canada (January 1978).
+A number of incidents were connected with the unmanned nuclear-reactor-powered Soviet RORSAT, especially the Kosmos 954 radar satellite, which resulted in nuclear fuel reentering the Earth's atmosphere from orbit and being dispersed in northern Canada (January 1978).

 Natural nuclear reactors

-Almost two billion years ago a series of self-sustaining nuclear fission "reactors" self-assembled in the area now known as Oklo in Gabon, West Africa.
+Almost two billion years ago, a series of self-sustaining nuclear fission "reactors" self-assembled in the area now known as Oklo in Gabon, West Africa.
 The conditions at that place and time allowed a natural nuclear fission to occur with circumstances that are similar to the conditions in a constructed nuclear reactor.
 Fifteen fossil natural fission reactors have so far been found in three separate ore deposits at the Oklo uranium mine in Gabon.
 First discovered in 1972 by French physicist Francis Perrin, they are collectively known as the Oklo Fossil Reactors.
 Self-sustaining nuclear fission reactions took place in these reactors approximately 1.5 billion years ago, and ran for a few hundred thousand years, averaging 100 kW of power output during that time.
 The concept of a natural nuclear reactor was theorized as early as 1956 by Paul Kuroda at the University of Arkansas.

 Such reactors can no longer form on Earth in its present geologic period.
 Radioactive decay of formerly more abundant uranium-235 over the time span of hundreds of millions of years has reduced the proportion of this naturally occurring fissile isotope to below the amount required to sustain a chain reaction with only plain water as a moderator.

 The natural nuclear reactors formed when a uranium-rich mineral deposit became inundated with groundwater that acted as a neutron moderator, and a strong chain reaction took place.
 The water moderator would boil away as the reaction increased, slowing it back down again and preventing a meltdown.
 The fission reaction was sustained for hundreds of thousands of years, cycling on the order of hours to a few days.

 These natural reactors are extensively studied by scientists interested in geologic radioactive waste disposal.
 They offer a case study of how radioactive isotopes migrate through the Earth's crust.
 This is a significant area of controversy as opponents of geologic waste disposal fear that isotopes from stored waste could end up in water supplies or be carried into the environment.